|Above: A rather nice five clasped Queen's South Africa Medal issued to Trooper Arthur Henry Moore of the Imperial Yeomanry. The medal appears

 time to prepare Moore for mounted active service in South Africa.

-Moore would spend 1 year, 103 days in South African and shipped home on 21 June, 1902.
+Moore would spend 1 year, 103 days in South Africa and shipped home on 21 June 1902.
 He was discharged as medically unfit for further service at

-As Moore’s medal so aptly illustrates, he saw considerable field service, and it bears the clasps “Cape Colony”, “Orange Free State”, “Transvaal”,
+As Moore’s medal so aptly illustrates, he saw considerable field service, and it bears the confirmed clasps “Cape Colony”, “Orange Free State”,

-“South Africa – 1901” and “South Africa – 1902”.
-I have been unable to find a specific history for 30th Company’s movements during the war although
+“Transvaal”, “South Africa – 1901” and “South Africa – 1902”.
+I have been unable to find a specific history for 30th Company’s movements during the

-it was attached to the 9th Battalion which formed part of the First Contingent sent to South Africa.
-Aside from a few hard fought actions, the First
+war although it was attached to the 9th Battalion which formed part of the First Contingent sent to South Africa.
+Aside from a few hard fought actions,

-Contingent spent most of its time on seemingly endless patrols and escort duties across the veldt while in South Africa.
-Trooper Moore may not have
+the First Contingent spent most of its time on seemingly endless patrols and escort duties across the veldt while in South Africa.
+Trooper Moore may

 Moore’s trail goes cold after his return home and discharge from the Imperial Yeomanry.
 No marriage or death records have been found and no entry